B2944/Frog-EC-Conversion/README.md

 ## Tasks left to complete
 - [X] Support all Frog TKL Layouts
-- [ ] Get o-ring cutouts for next batch to allow support of all H87/H88 TKLs
+- [ ] Implement o-ring cutouts for next batch to allow support of all H87/H88 TKLs.
 - [ ] Increase PCB support for more boards by converting plates to Topre.
 - [ ] Host groupbuy for Frog TKL Plates.
 DM me on Discord if you would be interested (swede.)